austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Continuing work on recipe box

 **Thoughts**: Didn't have much time to work on this today, but I'm ready to get right back into it tomorrow

+### Day 54: September 17, 2017

+**Today's Progress**: Finished recipe box, started the game of life

+**Thoughts**: Seems like this project will take a little bit longer than the other ones.
+I really want to move to the back end contribute some more to CodeClub!
+Also, I want to find a better way to meet other web developers near my level.